mdp93/academic-kickstart/content/openings/_index.md

 ---

 ## For Prospective Graduate Students
-There are several RA openings for graduate students in my lab at Clemson University.
+There are available RA openings for graduate students in my lab at Clemson University.
 These positions are supported with a monthly stipend and tuition wavier.
 Students are expected to closely work with me on several research projects on automotive security and privacy.
 Applicants with strong motivation and a degree in related fields (e.g., CS/CE/EE) are preferred.
 Research background in security and computer vision are desired.

 {{% callout note %}}
-I am currently looking for one Ph.D. student to work on CAN security research.
+I have no open RA positions at the moment.
+However, exceptional candidates are always welcome to apply and contact me.
 {{% /callout %}}

 {{% callout note %}}